From Freelancer to Small Business Owner: Hiring Your First Employee

 An independent contractor could be hired on a temporary basis until you are more comfortable financially with hiring a permanent employee.
 They can help with specific projects with little overhead costs.
 Having a permanent employee, however, you will get a stronger sense of company loyalty and long-term commitment.

 Next you will want to take care of your legal obligations.
-Many people are intimidated by the legal aspect of things and it can get complicated.
-According to Indeed.com, “navigating the legal aspect of hiring a new employee simply comes down to filling out a few forms and complying with certain regulations.”
+Many people are intimidated by the legal aspects, and it can get complicated.
+According to Indeed.com, "navigating the legal aspect of hiring a new employee simply comes down to filling out a few forms and complying with certain regulations."

 They offer the following steps that should be considered when hiring a new employee in the U.S.:

 - Obtain an EIN (Employer Identification Number) from the IRS